harshh3010/Ampify/README.md

 * Filters for searching songs (like album, artist, etc.).
 * Display lyrics of songs.
 * Search for users and create a group.
-* Have group playlists where each member can add their music.
+* Have group playlists where each member can add their music

 # <a name="installation"></a>Instructions to run
 * .import mysql-connector-java-5.1.46.jar, javafx.media.jar and Jfoenix.jar from into the library of IDE.